pcx436/soft-dev-group-code/liveChat/README.md

 # Node Server
 This section of the repo is divided up into a few parts:
 - node_modules: a directory that holds a ton of modules for node.
-I don't know what a lot of them are, i copied them from Lab7.
+I copied some of them from Lab7 and gave comments about what they are in the server.js file.

 - resources: split into the following directories
   - imgs: includes the SVG files for the navbar icons
   - css: includes style sheets for individual pages